Bell T. Ritchie

 Bell Thompson Ritchie (1893 – December 10, 1970) was a musician and vocalist.
 Reviewers praised her "full toned, resonant and powerful" voice, her "keen sense of dramatic", and her "unusual musical intelligence".

 Early life

 Bell Thompson Ritchie was born in 1873 in Glasgow, Scotland, the daughter of John Ritchie and Mary Russell.

 The family moved from Scotland to California when her father decided to become a farmer in the valley.

-She graduated from University of California in 1897 majoring, she said "in things I didn't want to major in at all – English and Latin".
+She graduated from University of California, Berkeley in 1897 majoring, she said "in things I didn't want to major in at all – English and Latin".
 In 1912, she studied in San Francisco under Wallace Sabin who encouraged her to try singing soprano.
 She studied in San Francisco and New York City, and from 1922 to 1934, went nearly every two years to London to study with Plunkett Greene, the greatest teacher she ever had.

 Career

 "Who should have singing lessons?
 Why everyone, my dear.
 Singing is physically wonderful; it is healthful; it can be an exstatic experience to use your voice as a musical instrument."